Integrability of Goldilocks quantum cellular automata: Introduction

 Many physical systems conserve quantities such as energy, momentum, and particle number.
-Informally, a classical system is \emph{integrable} if it conserves enough properties that it always evolves predictably.
-Two-body gravitational orbits and the harmonic oscillator exemplify classical integrabilty.
-In statistical physics, integrable systems include the two-dimensional Ising model~\cite{onsager1944crystal} and the six-vertex model of ice~\cite{pauling1935structure,lieb1967residual}.
-Some one-dimensional quantum models~\cite{jordan1928uber,bethe1931theorie,yang1967some,baxter1972one} are integrable in that (i) the dynamics conserve extensively many local quantities and (ii) many-body interactions decompose into two-body interactions whose chronological ordering does not affect the physics.
-Yang-Baxter integrability codifies these two points, offering a working definition of quantum integrability~\cite{caux2011remarks}.
-Yang-Baxter integrability also interrelates classical, statistical, quantum-field, and quantum-lattice integrability \cite{baxter1972one,baxter2008exactly,retore2022introduction,bazhanov2023ising}.
-More recently, integrability has grown to include quantum circuits~\cite{vanicat2018integrable,ljubotina2019ballistic,bertini2019exact,medenjak2020rigorous, claeys2022correlation,vernier2023integrable,Miao2023integrablequantum,pozsgay2024quantum,vernier2024strong}.
+Informally, a classical system is \emph{integrable} if it conserves enough quantities that it evolves predictably (one can solve the dynamics exactly).
+Two-body gravitational orbits and harmonic oscillators exemplify classical integrabilty.
+Even discrete integrable systems obey conservation laws: in classical and quantum statistical physics, exactly solvable discrete systems include the two-dimensional Ising model~\cite{onsager1944crystal} and the six-vertex model of ice~\cite{pauling1935structure,lieb1967residual}.

+Although integrable quantum systems conserve nontrivial properties, defining integrability remains a research challenge~\cite{caux2011remarks}.
+For example, some conserved properties are trivial: every Hamiltonian conserves its eigenprojectors, which therefore cannot qualify the system for integrability.
+Requiring locality of the conserved quantities excludes the eigenprojectors, but quasilocal quantities introduce further complications~\cite{prosen2011open}.
+Some one-dimensional quantum models~\cite{jordan1928uber,bethe1931theorie,yang1967some,baxter1972one} are integrable in that (i) the dynamics conserve extensively many local quantities and (ii) many-body interactions decompose into two-body interactions whose chronological ordering does not affect the physics. \emph{Yang–Baxter integrability} codifies these two points, exemplifying integrability~\cite{caux2011remarks}.
+The six-vertex and two-dimensional Ising models can encode (1+1)-dimensional quantum dynamics that are integrable in the Yang–Baxter sense.
+Yang–Baxter integrability thereby interrelates classical and quantum-lattice integrability \cite{baxter1972one,baxter2008exactly,retore2022introduction,bazhanov2023ising}.
+More recently, researchers have extended the notion of integrability to quantum circuits~\cite{vanicat2018integrable,ljubotina2019ballistic,bertini2019exact,medenjak2020rigorous, claeys2022correlation,vernier2023integrable,Miao2023integrablequantum,vernier2024strong,fukai2025quantum,szasz2025construction}.